angulardart/angular/doc/effective/di.md

 ### DO use "named" providers

-While not formally deprecated, `provide(...)` and `Provider(...)` require certain combinations of named optional parameters, and allow combinations that otherwise will not compile or perform as intended.
+While not formally deprecated, `provide(...)` and `Provider(...)` require certain combinations of named optional parameters and allow combinations that otherwise will not compile or perform as intended.
 For example:

 **BAD**: